 - pursued professional development in order to fulfill their professional and ethical responsibilities, and they will have recognized and responded to evolving contemporary questions at the interface of biosciences, technology, and society; and

 - created value through effectively communicating with a diverse set of professionals, and facilitating meaningful collaboration between bioscientists and other engineers.

-The graduates of the OSU Bioengineering Program must demonstrate that they have:
+The graduates of the bioengineering undergraduate program must demonstrate that they have:

 - an ability to apply knowledge of mathematics, science, and engineering;